 - To view free space available on your Google Chromebook’s local drive (HDD or SSD) visit chrome://quota-internals/.
 Alternatively, you can click the gear icon on the Files app to view remaining space.

 - To enable accessibility options on your Google Chromebook, visit chrome://settings/search#accessibility.
-You can enable the Accessibility menu, spoken feedback
+You can enable the Accessibility menu, spoken feedback, and other accessibility options.

 - Enable tap dragging from settings (accessibility).
 Search “tap” dragging from the settings page.

 - Press SHIFT + ALT + M to open the file manager.
 The file manager on Chrome OS is called the Files app.
 This app has an inbuilt audio player, video player and a picture viewer with basic editing options.

 - Here is a comprehensive guide on the Files App in Chrome OS.

 - While viewing pictures from the Chrome OS File Manager, (Files app) press E (as in Editor) to quickly edit the picture using the inbuilt image editor.